rajathkmp/First-Scrapy-Project/README.md

-# firstscrapy
 Simple Web Crawler using Scrapy

 Scraping website dmoz.org for python books and resources.